Rethinking Thorne-\.{Z}ytkow Object Formation: Assembly via Common Envelope in Field Binaries: Merger Pathways

 \section{Merger Pathways}

-We can understand the potential formation pathways of \TZOs and related merger products through the global properties of their respective progenitor systems.
-Though field binaries are not the only potential \TZO progenitors, the following analysis applies only to field binaries comprised of a compact object (CO), i.e. neutron star (NS) or stellar-mass black hole (BH), and a star which are close enough to interact during the late-stage evolution of the stellar companion.
+We can understand the potential formation pathways of \TZOs\ and related merger products through the global properties of their respective progenitor systems, such as stellar and core mass, separation at the time of merger onset, etc. Though field binaries are not the only potential \TZO\ progenitors, the following analysis applies only to field binaries comprised of a compact object, i.e. neutron star (NS) or stellar-mass black hole (BH), and a star which are close enough to interact during the evolution of the stellar companion.